lizageorge/learning-react/Notes/React - The Complete Guide.md

     }
     ```

+## Using Conditional Content and Lists
+- Just remember, you can use everything that coms with JavaScript, you just need to know how to incorporate it to different components

 ### Rendering Content Conditionally
 - Within your return/render method itself, you can include ternary operators within curly braces
     - here, we check for the state property showPersons; if it's true, the JSX for rendering the Persons elements will pass, if not then nothing ('`null`') will happen.
 The togglePersonsHandler method will make sure the state switches correctly